 The nematode Caenorhabditis elegans responds to a non-localized mechanosensory stimulus, a tap to the side of the Petri plate it inhabits, by performing a reversal (changing from forward to backward locomotion).
 In wild-type worms, repeated administration of the tap stimulus results in habituation, a form of non-associative learning, which can be observed as a decrease in both the size of the reversal (response magnitude) and the likelihood of responding (response probability) (20, 21).

 It has been demonstrated that Ca2+ is an important modulator for tap habituation in C. elegans (22, 23).
-Repeated mechanical stimulation resulted in an attenuation of the Ca2+ transient that followed each mechanical stimulus (ref).
-Chelation of the tap-induced Ca2+ transient resulted in more rapid habituation, as did mutations in the genes encoding the calcium signaling molecules calreticulin (crt-1) and the inositol triphosphate receptor (itr-1: ref).
+Repeated mechanical stimulation resulted in an attenuation of the Ca2+ transient that followed each mechanical stimulus (23).
+Chelation of the tap-induced Ca2+ transient resulted in more rapid habituation, as did mutations in the genes encoding the calcium signaling molecules calreticulin (crt-1) and the inositol triphosphate receptor (itr-1: 22).
 Despite the obvious importance of Ca2+ signaling in this phenomenon, components of the CaMK cascade have yet to be tested for their role in habituation.
 The catalytic activity of proteins in this signaling cascade are dependent upon increases in intracellular Ca2+ concentrations (which occurs in response to tap), are highly expressed in the nervous system, and have been shown to be important for cellular models of plasticity and long-term memory (reviewed in 24).
 Thus we hypothesized that this cascade may also function in learning in C. elegans, specifically in tap habituation.
 The C. elegans genome encodes a single homolog each of CaMKK, ckk-1, and CaMK1/4, cmk-1 (25).
-Both genes are expressed in the nervous system and strains with mutations in these genes appear superficially wild-type (26).
+Both genes are expressed in the nervous system and strains with mutations in these genes appear superficially wild-type (26), however behavioral deficits related to experience-dependent thermotaxis and heat avoidance were recently identified (Yu et al, 2014; Schild et al., 2014; Kobayashi et al., 2016).
 We found that C. elegans strains carrying mutations in cmk-1, but not ckk-1, exhibited altered responding to mechanical stimuli and tap habituation defects.
 This is the first in vivo evidence that CaMK1/4 functions to modulate learning acquisition in awake, behaving animals.
 A screen for downstream targets of CMK-1 predicted from bioinformatics analysis of the human and C. elegans CaMK catalytic domains led to the identification of the C. elegans O-linked N-acetylglucosamine (O-GlcNAc) transferase homolog, OGT-1, as also functioning in responding to mechanical stimuli and tap habituation.
 Thus, we demonstrate for the first time that posttranslational O-GlcNAc modification of proteins is important for responding to mechanical stimuli and in vivo learning.

 Results